SDC-Soundstorm/Main-Media-Player/README.md

     - UPDATE a song with a particular ID
     - req.body: {
         - _id: Int
-        - any other combination of other params to update
+        - any other combination of information to update about the song
     - }
-    - return: code for success or failure
+    - return: status code for success or failure

 - DELETE `/song/:id`
     - DELETE a song with a particular ID
-    - req.body: {
+    - req.body: none
-        - _id: Int
-    - }
-    - return: code for success or failure
+    - return: status code for success or failure